RuthM-K/toy-problems/README.md

   ## Speed Detector
     This program that takes the speed of a car as input e.g 80.
     If the speed is less than 70, it should print “Ok”.
     Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

+    ## Net Salary Calculator
+   This program calculates an individual’s Net Salary by getting the inputs of basic salary and benefits.
+    It calculates the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.